eProsima/all-docs/source/index.rst

 `eProsima Dynamic Fast Buffers`_
 ----------------------------------------

-**eProsima Dynamic Fast Buffers** is an **open source high-performance serialization library** using a different approach to the traditional serialization frameworks.
-Data types are defined through a friendly API directly in your application code, and the serialization support is generated at runtime.
+*eProsima Dynamic Fast Buffers* is an open source high-performance serialization library using a different approach to the traditional serialization frameworks.
+Data types are defined through a friendly API directly in the user application code, and the serialization support is generated at runtime.

 ..  image:: logo.png
     :height: 70